yh-jun/SNR-Aligned_diffSE/README.md

 We offer pretrained checkpoints for M4, M5, M6, SE-Bridge baseline, and our SNR estimator.
 (Aside from the use of oracle SNR values, M1–M3 and M4–M6 are identical)
 Our checkpoints can be downloaded [here](https://drive.google.com/drive/folders/12xatVSNG1mhjGSW9vppM8AGibo-HKCwK?usp=sharing).

-The other baselines, [SGMSE+](https://github.com/sp-uhh/sgmse)[2] and [StoRM](https://github.com/sp-uhh/storm)[3], were evaluated using their official implementations.
+The other baselines, [SGMSE+](https://github.com/sp-uhh/sgmse)[3] and [StoRM](https://github.com/sp-uhh/storm)[4], were evaluated using their official implementations.

 References
 ----------
+[1] Y. Jun, B. J. Woo, M. Jeong and N. S. Kim.
+SNR-Aligned Consistent Diffusion for Adaptive Speech Enhancement, ISCA Interspeech, 2025.

-[1] B. Lay, S. Welker, J. Richter and T. Gerkmann.
+[2] B. Lay, S. Welker, J. Richter and T. Gerkmann.
 Reducing the Prior Mismatch of Stochastic Differential Equations for Diffusion-based Speech Enhancement, ISCA Interspeech, 2023.

-[2] J. Richter, S. Welker, J.-M. Lemercier, B. Lay, and T. Gerkmann.
+[3] J. Richter, S. Welker, J.-M. Lemercier, B. Lay, and T. Gerkmann.
 Speech enhancement and dereverberation with diffusion-based generative models.
 IEEE/ACM Transactions on Audio, Speech, and Language Processing, 31:2351–2364, 2023.

-[3] J.-M. Lemercier, J. Richter, S. Welker, and T. Gerkmann.
+[4] J.-M. Lemercier, J. Richter, S. Welker, and T. Gerkmann.
 StoRM: A diffusion-based stochastic regeneration model for speech enhancement and dereverberation.
+IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2023.